e-celik/cs15l-lab-reports/lab1.md

 ecelik@EkinLaptop:~/lecture1$ pwd
 /home/ecelik/lecture1
 ```
 The 'ls' command will simply print the name of the file if the passed argument is a file.
 It will not fail, but it is a quite useless command, except to perhaps relay that the specified file is not a directory.
+NOT REALLY AN ERROR

 ## Testing Command: cat
 **No Argument**